Swiphf/Bootcamp-App-Ansible/README.md

 ### Important Note 1:

-In this repository there are neither the vault.yml for the production and the vault.yml for staging.
+In this repository there are neither the vault.yml for the production nor the vault.yml for staging.

 Those files will be provided privately.